Whitcher Grove is a historically important road that links both Moores Valley and Reservoir Road.

 Whitcher Grove was named after the developer, Ian Herbert Whitcher (1915-1995).
 He was a former secretary of Wainuiomata Properties Ltd that had a registered office on Moores Valley Road.
 The company was dissolved in February 1989.

-Whitcher Grove holds notable historical significance in Wainuiomata, especially in connection with the Sinclair family, who ran a steam sawmill on the bluff above the Wainuiomata Stream, complete with workers’ huts.
-A tramway extended from the mill along Whitcher Grove and through Waterworks/Sinclair Valley, originally used for transporting logs to the mill and later repurposed to carry passengers to the dam.
+Whitcher Grove holds notable historical significance in Wainuiomata with roots going back as far as 1867 when House Northbrook was built.
+The Sinclair family, also ran a steam sawmill on the bluff above the Wainuiomata Stream complete with workers’ huts near where Witcher Grove is located today.
+Further, a tramway extended from the mill along Whitcher Grove and through Waterworks/Sinclair Valley.
+It was originally used for transporting logs to the mill and later repurposed to carry passengers to the dam.
+While is was likely a road after the tramway was abandoned, Whitcher Grove as a street was not yet established.
+In the gallery below, an aerial photo shows a road here in 1942.

-In the 1880s near the mansion was a fishing hut called Smiths / Stocks Whare where a James Eman Smith (1862 – 1916) often spent his recreational time fishing with friends.
+Much further back in the 1880s near Northbrook was a fishing hut called Smiths / Stocks Whare where a James Eman Smith (1862 – 1916) often spent his recreational time fishing with friends.
 He worked for the Treasury Department before becoming the Resident Commissioner of the Cook Islands and Commissioner of Pensions.
+This whare was likely built from original workers huts in the Sinclair Mill site.

-A maintenance road use to branch off the end of Whitcher Grove that gave access to the old water pipeline.
-Part of the old dam system located here consisted of a shaft and tunnel called Colemans Tunnel which is routed under the road.
+In the past, a maintenance road use to branch off the end of Whitcher Grove that gave access to the old water pipeline.
+Part of the old dam system located here consisted of a concrete well and tunnel which is routed under the road.

 Today